 Or, what if Mark and Priscilla die young, unexpectedly and everything goes outright to their child?
 Once she turns 18, the initiative and all the money in it plus all of their other assets would be hers, without restriction, and would not be protected from lawsuits, divorce or a future bankruptcy.
 Everything they’ve worked so hard to create could be lost.

-Ideally, Zuckerberg and Chan would have a Family Wealth Counselor or Personal Family Lawyer to guide them in understanding how best to structure their resources for maximum impact and incentivize as well as to educate future generations to keep growing the assets, rather than squandering them as many children of the ultra wealthy do.
+Ideally, Zuckerberg and Chan would have a Family Wealth Counselor to guide them in understanding how best to structure their resources for maximum impact and incentivize as well as to educate future generations to keep growing the assets, rather than squandering them as many children of the ultra wealthy do.

 Every culture has the saying akin to “shirtsleeves to shirtsleeves in three generations”, or “clogs to clogs in three generations”, and so on .. ” and there’s a good reason why.

 Oshins said “Many of these young billionaires don’t have top estate planning and creditor protection attorneys.
 That is why we often see them lacking these types of vehicles.”